soopyc/gensokyo/docs/tips_n_tricks.md

 Here's the link to [the modified source file.](https://github.com/soopyc/mystia/blob/a999736/modules/fixups/nitter.nix) For clarity's sake, [this is the diff of the changes made.](https://github.com/soopyc/mystia/compare/3be5eef..a999736)

+## what the hell is an IFD??
+IFD stands for import from derivation.

+*nixos/nixpkgs really need better and significantly less scattered documentation while improving manual readability.*

 # Common pitfalls
 ## importing nixpkgs with an empty attrset